gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 # Milestone 4 - declarative plugins

+## Story: Full plugin resolution context is reused for duration of build

+This story involves improving the plugin resolution process to cache/reuse more for the duration of the build:

+1. Reuse plugin portal responses
+1. Reuse dependency resolution details
+1. Reuse implementation classpath
+1. Reuse effective classloader network

+The implementation may not require reuse at each of the above levels, as reuse at outer levels may effectively provide reuse at lower levels.
+In large builds it is common for plugins to be used in many projects.
+The goal is to only do the work to prepare a plugin for use (e.g. resolve its implementation) once.

 ## Story: Script plugins are able to use `plugins {}`

 ## Story: Plugin author uses plugin development plugin to build a plugin